The Signs of Separation Anxiety

 - Repeated nightmares involving the theme of separation; and

 - Repeated complaints of physical symptoms (e.g., Headaches, stomachaches, nausea, vomiting) when separation from major attachment figures occurs or is anticipated.”

 In 2014, the induction of the new DSM-5 edition began categorizing adults with separation anxiety.
 In previous editions and practices, separation anxiety only applied for those under age 18.
 The former long-standing diagnosis for adults with separation anxiety tended to be a panic disorder, generalized anxiety order or agoraphobia.
 Separation anxiety can affect people of all ages, including babies, children, and adults.
 It can even affect pets.

 - You have a family history of separation anxiety disorder or other mental health condition;

 - You have a personal history of another mental health condition

 - You’ve recently experienced the loss of a loved one

-- You're in an unhealthy, codependent, romantic relationship" (Shaker Clinic).
+- You’re in an unhealthy, codependent, romantic relationship.

 Separation Anxiety In Babies

-Separation anxiety in infancy is a common stage, although it may alarm parents and caregivers.
+Separation anxiety in infancy is considered a common stage in development, although it may alarm parents and caregivers.
 Babies usually experience distress during the absence of an attachment figure, such as a parent or other caregiver.
 When an infant is hungry, tired, needs a clean diaper, or experiences another form of distress, they may experience more signs of separation anxiety.

 Once the baby develops cognitive skills, such as the acknowledge of permanence, they may notice a parent is gone.
-The child may be alone in his or her crib, and because of reliance on the parent for everything, this could cause more cases of separation anxiety.
+The child may be alone in their crib, and because of reliance on the parent for everything, this could cause more cases of separation anxiety.
 As the baby matures, they may or may not grow out of the separation anxiety from infancy.

 Babies may show symptoms of separation anxiety by nine months old, although some babies could show signs as early as four months old.
-The normal stages of separation anxiety in babies usually end around age 2, when children become more independent and start understanding that their loved ones will be around later - even if they are not in sight at the moment (Psychology Today).
+The normal stages of separation anxiety in babies usually end around age 2, when children become more independent and start understanding that their loved ones will be around later – even if they are not in sight at the moment.

 Separation Anxiety In Children